 - You are a charitable organisation which has a clear track record in delivering a range of charitable, voluntary and community activities where Norfolk is the primary area of benefit.

 - You are seeking project delivery costs.
-Requests can include activity costs, transport, equipment to aid in the delivery of activities, membership, essential kit, volunteer expenses and training/ qualifications, training opportunities for young people.
-The project duration can be anything from an away day or residential, to a more regular activity.
+Requests can include activity costs, transport, equipment to aid in the delivery of activities, membership, essential kit, volunteer expenses and training/ qualifications for staff or volunteers that are embedded within the organisation (e.g youth workers gaining coaching qualifications), and training opportunities for young people.

 - You embody the ‘Spirit of the Superhero’: teamwork, communication, respecting your environment, embracing inclusivity, rising to challenges and building resilience.